SeymenNW/TypeScript-Starter-Projects/README.md

 The project has the Express Essentials installed, but nothing too advanced or much.

+## TypeScript Configuration, it just works.
+- This Starter can directly execute .ts and .tsx files just like vanilla JavaScript, with no extra configuration.

 ## Future Updates:
 - Adding a version of this with Bun